phoddie/runmod/readme.md

 Following the uninstall, the ESP8266 waits five seconds and restarts.

 ### Execution environment
-Because the mod is run on as a dynamically loaded module on a microcontroller, the environment is quite constrained.
+Because the mod is run as a dynamically loaded module on a microcontroller, the environment is quite constrained.
 This section describes some details to be aware of.

 #### Language features
 The XS JavaScript engine implements the JavaScript 2018 specification with a very high degree of conformance.
 However, to fit the engine into the 1 MB of flash together with the networking firmware and still have room for mods, some JavaScript features are removed.
 Invoking the features generates an exception.
 These are the features that are unavailable: